 The exact date of the construction of the church is not known, but probably the oldest part of it, may come from the twelfth century.
 In the sixteenth century, the chancel was rebuilt, and the side chapel was added in the 17th century.
 Originally, the church was a chapel of ease of the church in Llanbeulan, but it lost its importance when Tal y llyn village disappeared, probably after the period of the fourteenth-century plague.
-The building underwent minor modifications in the eighteenth and nineteenth centuries, in the most visible way, they touched the window openings.
+The building underwent minor modifications in the eighteenth and nineteenth centuries.

 Website wikipedia.org, St Mary’s Church, Tal-y-llyn.